 Why do I keep sabotaging my own success?

 Your Enneagram type has a core fear that creates a protective pattern.
-When that pattern gets triggered, often unconsciously.
-You prioritize emotional safety over success.
+When that pattern gets triggered (often unconsciously), you prioritize emotional safety over success.

 Understanding your specific pattern is how you start interrupting it.